 If the tree view control is owner-drawn, TestComplete identifies its items using indexes.
 This means that TestComplete records actions with owner-drawn tree views using item indexes.
 When writing tests for testing owner-drawn tree views manually, you should also specify items by indexes.
 For example:

 To specify items of owner-drawn tree views by text, try using the appropriate approaches described in the Object Identification section.
 For other tips on dealing with non-standard controls, see Ways to Interact With Application Objects.

-For more information on how to specify tree view items in action parameters, see Addressing Tree View Items.
+For more information on how to specify tree view items in action parameters, see Addressing Tree View Items in Desktop Windows Applications.

 Working With Tree View Controls in Desktop Windows Applications